OVERVIEW

 The chat and channels features should not be used for formal decision-making (e.g., contract negotiation, policy approval, etc.).
 These tools were created with document collaboration and communication in mind and not for documenting official direction or approvals.

 Retention policies for MS Teams are under development.
 Once finalized, new policies may impact the length of time chats are retained.
 As such, users should not count on chats to be permanently available.
-Therefore, formal decision-making should be documented in meeting minutes, email correspondence, memos, briefing notes, etc., and stored in a centrally accessible location (e.g., meeting minutes stored on a department’s Shared Drive).
+Therefore, formal decision-making should be documented in meeting minutes, email correspondence, memos, briefing notes, etc., and stored in a centrally accessible location (e.g., meeting minutes stored on a department’s Shared Network Drive).

 If, however, a formal decision is made using chat or channels users should ensure that the decision is captured (e.g., screen shot, follow-up email, etc.) and that all of the correct members of a team are informed of the decision and have access to the necessary records.